UACS210Spring2018/PA-and-Section-Writeups/Section11-Maze-In-Writeup/README.md

 ```

-### Part Three - Button Listener
+### Part Three - Button EventHandler
 The TextField takes in the typed user input.
 Remember we can control
 the movement through the maze using the simple commands 'RIGHT', 'LEFT',
 'UP' and 'DOWN'.
 However, typing the these commands into the TextField
 and clicking the button will have no effect unless we implement a
-listener.
-For this section, a button listener will be used.
+EventHandler.
+For this section, a button EventHandler will be used.
 Any time
 the button is clicked it will read in the text in TextField and process
-if it is a valid command and move. setUpListeners() is a class method.
+if it is a valid command and move.
+The button EventHandler is a class method.

-Copy the code below into your code to implement the Button Listener.
+Copy the code below into your code to implement the Button EventHandler.

 ```
     /*
-     * Button Listener to take input command
+     * Button EventHandler to take input command
      * when button is clicked.
      */
-    private void setupListeners() {
+    private void setupEventHandlers() {
         nextMove.setOnAction(new EventHandler<ActionEvent>() {

             @Override